bcgov/devhub-app-web/docs/siphon.md

 Siphon's endgame is to create graphQL nodes based on the files it pulls from github repositories.
-As this is a **Gatsby Source Plugin** there are a few conventions that are required to follow when creating the graphQL schema (more on that [here](https://v1.gatsbyjs.org/docs/source-plugin-tutorial/))
+As this is a **Gatsby Source Plugin** there are a few conventions that are required to follow when creating the graphQL schema (more on that [here](https://www.gatsbyjs.org/docs/plugin-authoring/))

 ### GraphQL

-[Gatsby uses GraphQL](https://v1.gatsbyjs.org/docs/querying-with-graphql/) as a datalayer to render content to a Gatsby Page.
+[Gatsby uses GraphQL](https://www.gatsbyjs.org/docs/graphql/) as a datalayer to render content to a Gatsby Page.

 ### Siphon's GraphQL Schema
-> last updated Nov 2 2018
+> last updated Dec 7th 2018

 ```javascript
     id, // unique identifier for node